Heinzad/heinzad.github.io/_voxpop/2009-heinz-inland-patea.md

 1895 - Native Land Court Title Reinvestigation
 1897 - First Partition

-Oruamatua Kaimanawa became part of the demand for sheep runs stretching as far east as Owhaoko.

 The right to receive and distribute rents was disputed in Oruamatua Kaimanawa too.
 The award of title to Renata Kawepo and others in the absence of other owners was disputed and achieved some notoriety.
 The Oruamatua Kaimanawa hearing was later subjected to a select committee investigation.
 New titles were finally ordered after a reinvestigation in 1894.